 What’s better than world-class coffee?
 Chocolate, of course!

 Great coffee is not the only delight you’ll find in Guatemala.
 The country also produces excellent (nom nom nom) chocolate.
 You can take a chocolate factory tour with Choco Museo right in the center of town.
 The tour even includes a lesson on making chocolate and, of course, a sample of their delicious product.

 Guatemala has some delicious local delights but if you’re anything like us a little culinary diversity is greatly appreciated after traveling for a while.

 Chinese, Thai, Mediterranean, and Italian food can all be found and feasted upon in Antigua.
 If you have been traveling for a while in Central America and have been consuming rice and beans at a record pace, the food in Antigua can come as a godsend.
 It’s not super cheap, however, so keep that in mind when budgeting yourself when backpacking or traveling to Antigua.

 Antigua is known for being one of the best places in the world to take Spanish language lessons.
 There are a ton of Spanish language schools in Antigua, more than we have ever seen in one place.
 Most of the teachers are well qualified, the classes are one-on-one, and they are cheap.

 Check out Spanish School Ixquic where we took classes.
-Every one of their teachers have over 20 years of experience, are all women, and are the head of their households.
-Additionally, the school offers fun activities like cooking classes, screen documentaries, and also have plenty of volunteer options of you want to give back to the community.
+Every one of their teachers has over 20 years of experience, are all women, and are the head of their households.
+Additionally, the school offers fun activities like cooking classes, screening documentaries, and also have plenty of volunteer options if you want to give back to the community.

 Shopping in Antigua